TheGrognardling/TheGrognardling/README.md

   Theoretical and applied research on machine learning architectures, neuro-symbolic hybrid systems, and the philosophical foundations and implications of AI.

 - **Computational Linguistics & Digital Humanities**
   Formal and statistical approaches to natural language—syntax, semantics, and pragmatics—integrated with digital analysis of cultural and historical corpora.
-Topics include grammar formalisms, corpus linguistics, semantic modeling, and stylometry.
-Emphasis on combining computational precision with interpretive depth in the analysis of texts, language, and culture.

 ---